alexthompson207/Recipefy/README.md

 1. Using `flex` within the children of `grid` elements on the `<nav/>` was tricky to play with at first.
 I had to use a lot of custom padding aroung elements and icons.

 2. The `<nav/>` was especially tricky to condense in smaller screen sizes.
 It would extend the width of the page and make all the elements below unresponsive to mobile.
+I ultimately changed them fro column grids to row grids at my 500px media query which made the `<nav/>` tall but at least all of the elements fit on the page.

    ![Mobile not condensing in the nav](assets/bad-mobile.png)

 3. The images were different sizes, making it hard to format them all universally and give them a standard relative max-width and height.
 I had to roughly crop some of them to get them to fit better.
+Part of my solution was how wide I would let the whole section of cards get when the number of columns first decreased.
+Another solution  was just cropping them so they were roughly the same dimensions.

 4. QAing in Firefox and Safari as well as Chrome added an extra level of challenges, especially when they arised.
+I needed to adjust my breakpoints to make the best compromise between the three,

 ## Acknowledgements